A Detailed Guide to Visual Aid Design for Teaching Purposes

-The second important step before designing the right visual aid for your lesson is to know your students well.
-To know students’ learning behaviors, especially at primary level, is crucial to creating an effective lesson.
+The important step before designing the right visual aids in learning and teaching is to know your students well.
+Understanding students’ learning behaviors, especially at the primary level, is crucial to creating an effective lesson.
 Although this tip might sound rather obvious, there are learning traits of a certain age group that might be less noticeable.
+Incorporating gamified eLearning examples can also provide insights into how different approaches resonate with various student demographics, further enhancing your design process.

 For example, even within one subject, different lessons have different learning objectives.
 Take math as an example, in a lesson about what is multiplication certainly will have a different aim than a lesson about how to do multiplication well.